ipfs/ipfs-docs/docs/install/README.md

 Want to build decentralized applications and store your application data on IPFS?
 You'll likely want to install the command-line version of IPFS.
 There's no GUI to deal with, just raw input and output through your terminal.
 [Find out more →](./command-line.md)

+## IPFS Helia

+[Helia](https://github.com/ipfs/helia) is a new implementation of IPFS in JavaScript that is designed to be more modular and lightweight than the deprecated [js-ipfs project](https://github.com/ipfs/js-ipfs).
+To get started with a hands-on example, see [Helia 101](https://github.com/ipfs-examples/helia-examples/blob/main/examples/helia-101/README.md) in [ipfs-examples/helia-examples](https://github.com/ipfs-examples/helia-examples/tree/main).

 ## IPFS Cluster

 Planning to set up several IPFS nodes within one network?
 You'll want to take a look at installing [IPFS Cluster →](./server-infrastructure.md)